canonical/cloud-init/doc/rtd/reference/datasources/nocloud.rst

   ds=nocloud-net;s=http://10.42.42.42/cloud-init/configs/

 .. note::
-   When supplementing kernel parameters in Grub's boot menu take care to single-quote this full value to avoid Grub interpreting the semi-colon as a reserved word.
-See: `Grub Quoting`_
+   When supplementing kernel parameters in GRUB's boot menu take care to single-quote this full value to avoid GRUB interpreting the semi-colon as a reserved word.
+See: `GRUB quoting`_

 Permitted keys
 ==============